nf-core/createtaxdb/README.md

 ## Credits

-nf-core/createtaxdb was originally written by James A. Fellows Yates, Sam Wilkinson, Alexander Ramos Díaz, Lily Andersson-Li and the nf-core community.
+nf-core/createtaxdb was originally written by James A. Fellows Yates, Sam Wilkinson, Alexander Ramos Díaz, Lili Andersson-Li and the nf-core community.

 We thank the following people for their extensive assistance in the development of this pipeline: